mattgriffin94/decompemerald/README.md

 ## Planned Features

 - QOL
-  - Infinite Full Restores
-  - Infinite of a Berry as soon as you get one of them
   - In-game NPCs who will give you unlimited of various battle items (choice items, sash, etc)

 - Difficulty